Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 ## Initialization

-TODO: add parametrisation for API username/password
+TODO: add option to create database on Redis Enterprise Cluster

+**Any of this script will: Populate the Redis database**

 ### with rladmin

 The script needs to be executed from a node of the Redis Enterprise cluster